5 Ways to Prevent Catching or Spreading a Stomach Virus (Norovirus)

-Often called the "stomach bug," "stomach flu," or the "winter vomiting bug," norovirus is a highly contagious virus that inflames the intestines and causes stomach pain, nausea, diarrhea, and vomiting.
+Often called the "stomach bug," "stomach flu," or the "winter vomiting bug," norovirus is a highly contagious virus that inflames the intestines and causes stomach pain, nausea, diarrhea, headache, weakness, and vomiting.

 The main norovirus seasons are winter and spring, but it can strike year round.
 Doctors are still unsure why it seems to occur more often during the winter, but theorize it may be because people stay indoors and in closer proximity to others for more time.

-So far, there is no vaccine for norovirus.
-But it is possible to take steps to prevent catching it in the first place.
-Below are five ways you can protect you and your family from catching or spreading this uncomfortable virus.
+There is no vaccine or specific preventive medication for norovirus.
+But it is possible to take sensible steps to avoid catching it in the first place.
+Below are five ways you can protect you and your family against catching or spreading this uncomfortable virus.

 5 Ways to Prevent Catching or Spreading Norovirus

 - Wash your hands frequently with soap and water.

 - Clean, cook, and eat food at home.

 - Teach children how to protect themselves at school.

 - Quickly get rid of germs if sickness strikes in the household.